chichilalescu/bfps/README.rst

 generate C++ code using the pure classes, but with a significant degree of flexibility.

-The code user is expected to write a small-ish python script that will properly define the DNS they are interested in running.
+The code user is expected to write a small python script that will properly define the DNS they are interested in running.
-That code will generate an executable that can then be run directly on the user's machine, or submitted to a queue on some cluster.
+That code will generate an executable that can then be run directly on the user's machine, or submitted to a queue on a cluster.

 .. _sec-installation: